TrudAX/denistrunin-blog/src/posts/xpptools-devglobal/index.md

 excerpt: "Global class is a standard class that contains a lot of small static functions.
 This post describes additional functions that extend it."
 ---

 Global class is a standard class that contains a lot of small static functions.
 This post describes additional functions that extend it.
-To avoid using prefixes all functions were added into separate static class DEV.
-Class exists in [DEVCommon](https://github.com/TrudAX/XppTools#devcommon-model) model.
-As a common practice, you can copy it into your application as is, or rename it to your model name(e.g. ABC)
+To avoid using prefixes, all functions were added into the separate static class DEV.
+It exists in the [DEVCommon](https://github.com/TrudAX/XppTools#devcommon-model) model.
+As common practice, you can copy this class into your application as it is, or rename it according to your model name(e.g. ABC)

 ## DEV class methods

 #### buf2Buf

-Copies one cursor to another using copy by field names(standard *buf2Buf* uses IDs).
-So you copy values between different tables
+Copies one cursor to another using field names(standard *buf2Buf* uses IDs).
+So you can copy values between different tables

 ```csharp
 static void buf2Buf(Common _dest, Common _source, container _fieldsToExclude = conNull())